-- 5.33.
-Depending on regulatory requirements, the operating organization should either use generic release levels set by the regulatory body or use site specific release levels derived by the operating organization. - 5.34.
-Site specific release levels should be derived by converting the selected site dose release criterion into operational quantities that can be measured.
+5.33.
+Depending on regulatory requirements, the operating organization should either use generic release levels set by the regulatory body or use site specific release levels derived by the operating organization.
+When available, generic release levels are suitable for use by operating organizations which do not have expertize to develop and propose site specific release levels, especially in cases where the site contamination levels are relatively low.

+- 5.34.
+Site specific release levels should be derived by converting the selected dose criterion for site release into operational quantities that can be measured.
 Thus, for example, these should be expressed in terms of the activity concentration of each radionuclide concerned (in Bq/g or Bq/cm2).
-This conversion should be based on site specific models, including exposure scenarios and parameter values.

-- 5.35.
-If there is only one radionuclide of radiological concern present on the site, the release level represents the activity concentration that will cause exposures to members of the public from the released site that are equal to the selected site dose release criterion.
+This conversion should be based on site specific models, including exposure scenarios and parameter values. - 5.35.
+If there is only one radionuclide of radiological concern present on the site, the release level represents the activity concentration that will cause exposures to members of the public from the released site that are equal to the selected dose criterion for site release.
 If a site has been contaminated with a mixture of radionuclides, then appropriate release levels for the particular mix of radionuclides should be derived by using the 'sum of fractions' rule (e.g. as illustrated in para.
 I.14 of GSR Part 3 [10]). - 5.36.
 The operating organization should take into account that the use of generic release levels may be more restrictive due to conservative assumptions used in the related dose assessment, which need to cover a broad range of possible situations.
 This could lead to cleanup activities being more extensive than necessary.
 In addition, it might not ensure that the generation of radioactive waste is minimized and might not facilitate the potential reuse or recycling of removed material (e.g. soil). - 5.37.
-When applying site specific release levels, the operating organization should base them on the site dose release criterion, which has been selected through an optimization process (see paras 2.6-2.8 and 3.5-3.14).
+When applying site specific release levels, the operating organization should base them on the dose criterion for site release, which has been selected through an optimization process (see paras 2.6-2.8 and 3.5-3.14).
 The site specific release levels should be subject to regulatory review, in accordance with regulatory requirements.
 Compared with the use of generic release levels, the application of site specific release levels might introduce an additional burden on the operating organization and the regulatory body, but it is likely to result in a set of less conservative release levels for a particular site and in less radioactive waste to be managed. - 5.38.
-If site release levels for unrestricted use cannot be met, restrictions will be necessary to meet the site dose release criterion.
+If site release levels for unrestricted use cannot be met, restrictions will be necessary to meet the dose criterion for site release.
 In such a case, the operating organization should propose restrictions for the future use of the site.
-The operating organization should derive new site release levels that are suitable for the restricted use scenarios and comply with the site dose release criterion.
-Such a situation would represent a modification of the decommissioning end state and should be reviewed by the regulatory body in accordance with regulatory requirements.
+If such a situation represents a modification of the decommissioning end state the operating organization should derive new site release levels that are suitable for the restricted use scenarios and comply with the dose criterion for site release, and changes should be reviewed by the regulatory body in accordance with regulatory requirements. - 5.39.
+Where site specific release levels are used, the operating organization should determine them by: - (a) Development of the conceptual site model; - (b) Definition of the exposure scenarios and identification of the exposure pathways; - (c) Compilation of site specific data and information for the exposure scenarios and pathways;